eliotmuirgrid/downloads/README.md

 Kindly provided initially by [Colin McGrath](https://www.linkedin.com/in/colinmcgr4th/) who is a really decent human being as well as being a good engineer.

+It would be wonderful to get similar installers donated for Chameleon, Iguana 5, and any other old versions people still have sitting around on hard drives.

+Legacy installers for critical infrastructure software need to be preserved on a platform like GitHub, where anyone can fork or clone them.
+It is frankly bonkers for critical infrastructure to depend on the infrastructure—and continued existence—of one company.

-It would be wonderful to get similar installers donated for Chameleon - although Chameleon customers should understand that these installers actually come with Chameleon embedded in it.
-Also there is no real benefit making a separate Chameleon license code generator since registering Iguana will register Chameleon for you anyways.
+Chameleon customers should also understand that these Iguana installers actually have Chameleon embedded in them.

+There is no real benefit in creating a separate Chameleon license-code generator either, since registering Iguana registers Chameleon anyway.

-So it's frankly a huge waste of time resurrecting a license code generator for a product which should have retired decades ago were it not for the fact that it's super reliable and people in IT never seem to want to clean up anything - that won't work forever...
+So, frankly, resurrecting a separate license-code generator for a product that should have retired decades ago would be a huge waste of time.

+The only problem is that Chameleon is super reliable, and people in IT never seem to want to clean up anything that still works.

+That strategy won’t work forever…

+For information on generating license codes, go here:

 For license codes you can get [information from here](https://github.com/eliotmuirgrid/press/blob/master/license.md).